 Federal agents are already using counterterrorism surveillance technologies, such as cell-site stimulators, known as “Hailstorm” or “Stingray” devices, to hunt undocumented immigrants amid President Trump’s immigration crackdown.
 FBI and Immigration and Customs Enforcement (ICE) agents used one such device in March to track down Rudy Carcamo-Carranza in Metro Detroit.
 Privacy and civil liberties advocates warn the practice could become adopted more widely by local law enforcement agencies working to assist federal immigration enforcement.

-In Oakland, California, another sanctuary city, a CCOPS ordinance was unanimously approved by the city’s Public Safety Committee, and is slated for a vote by city councilors, with proponents largely expecting its adoption.
+In Oakland, California, another sanctuary city, a CCOPS ordinance was unanimously approved by the city’s Public Safety Committee, and is slated for a vote by city council members, with proponents largely expecting its adoption.
 Brian Hofer is chair of the city’s Privacy Advisory Commission.
-The Commission was established after controversy over the city’s effort to build a citywide surveillance hub (formerly known as the Domain Awareness Center) that would have monitored people’s activities from cameras and other sensors.
+The Commission was established after controversy over the city’s effort to build a citywide surveillance hub that would have monitored people’s activities from cameras and other sensors.

-Hofer has been working on the draft ordinance with the city’s sanctuary status in mind, and told Truthout that the Privacy Advisory Commission’s last few meetings have all touched on ICE.
+Hofer has been working on the draft ordinance with the city’s sanctuary status in mind, and told Truthout that the Commission’s last few meetings have all touched on ICE.
 He has examined the city’s relationship to ICE, and determined that the city’s license-plate-reader data has ended up in ICE’s hands via area fusion centers.
-He told Truthout, “We have a paper trail showing that.”
+“We have a paper trail showing that,” he told Truthout.

 That’s where the draft ordinance comes in.

 “Big data is here,” Hofer said.
-“These big fusion centers where we give everybody access to all our data, both public and private partners: It’s a huge concern.
+“These big fusion centers where we give everybody access to all our data, both public and private partners; it’s a huge concern.
 We have a municipal ID card in Oakland….
 Secondly, there’s a debit card tied to it, so there’s the financial transaction paper trail.
-So there’s all these things right now that the Privacy Commission is looking at, how to minimize, to the extent possible, any exposure of Oaklanders to outside [agencies].”
+There’s all these things right now that the Privacy Commission is looking at, how to minimize, to the extent possible, any exposure of Oaklanders to outside [agencies].”

 If the ordinance passes, that kind of data sharing would have to be publicly disclosed and approved.